 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

 Career opportunities exist in a wide range of engineering sectors including electronic engineering design and development, and the management and production of electronic systems and components for a wide range of applications.
-You may also develop and produce communication and computer systems, including hardware, software and signal processing aspects.
+Graduates with an electrical and electronic engineering degree can also develop and produce communication and computer systems, including hardware, software and signal processing aspects.
 You could work in medicine, communications, aerospace or the military, while your transferable skills will be valued in many sectors, particularly business.

 As a USW electrical and electronic engineering student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.
 Our Careers service has dedicated teams: A central work experience team to help you find relevant placements; an employability development team which includes an employability programme called Grad Edge; and an Enterprise team focused on new business ideas and entrepreneurship.